Zack-John/active-directory-homelab/README.md

-<h1>Active Directory Home Lab</h1>
+<h1 align="center">Active Directory Home Lab</h1>

-<h1 align="center">If you are reading this, you are here before this repository is what I would consider "done"!
-Sections will be in a "rough draft" state and likely incomplete.
-Thanks for checking it out anyways :)</h1>
+<h3 align="center">*This lab is still under construction, and will be in a constant state of editing for awhile.
+The core process of creating the lab is done, but many "lessons" will be in a rough draft state and/or incomplete.
+Thanks for your patience :)</h3>

+<h2></h2>

 The purpose of this lab is to simulate a (very) small-scale enterprise environment and provide a comprehensive, hands-on introduction to the fundementals of networking.
 There are many tutorials that walk you through the steps to set up a labs similar to this one, but few provide any pertinent information about the _how_ and _why_.
 I hope this lab will help newcomers understand and contextualize some of these concepts, providing a foundation for future learning.
 The instructions should work for Windows and MacOS.
 Finally, I'm assuming that you have very limited or no prior experience using these tools; however, some basic familiarity with using your operating system (installing applications, navigating the file system, etc) is expected.